compgen-io/cgpipe/docs/05-Job_Runners.md

 The `shell` job-runner is also very useful for troubleshooting pipelines, so that one can verify if the job recipe scripts are correct.

+## Job pipeline graph

+An optional non-job executing runner is also available that converts the job dependency graph into a graphviz model.
+To use this runner, you need to set `cgpipe.runner="graphviz"`.
+Instead of executing the job tree, this will produce a graphviz dot file to show the dependencies between jobs.
+This can be used to generate a PDF using the Graphviz tools.
+This currently does not work across multiple interconnected pipelines through the the joblog, but that support is planned for the future.